 • Motivational incentives:

-More intense cases with a long past of drug abuse may require more medications.
+More intense cases with a long history of drug abuse may require more medications.
 Benzodiazepines are the drugs used to treat the anxiety, poor sleep and seizures that arise due to withdrawal from the illegal drugs.
 Detoxification, rehabilitation and maintenance are the three main parts of the drug abuse recovery and treatment process.

 Max Jones